E. Broadus Browne Research Awards

 Evaluation and Selection Process

-- All students will make an oral presentation to a review panel composed of CAES Graduate Affairs Committee members at a date to be determined.
-A committee member shall abstain from voting or providing any comments on a student from his/her department/institute or if he/she is a member of the student’s advisory committee.
+Each review panel member shall evaluate and rank each written report before the oral presentation.
+A committee member shall abstain from voting or providing comments on a student from his/her department/institute or if he/she is a member of the student’s advisory committee.

-- Each panel member will then rank the students based on the combined written report and oral rankings.
-The review panel will pool their rankings and the Ph.D. and M.S. award winners will be determined jointly by the panel members based on this combined ranking.
+After the oral presentation, the panel members shall evaluate and rank the student for the effectiveness of the oral presentation.
+Each panel member will then rank the students based on the combined written report and oral rankings.
+The review panel will pool their rankings and the Ph.D. and M.S. award winners will be determined jointly by the

 Award Recipients